elixir-europe/infectious-diseases-toolkit/showcase/covid19-galaxy.md

 Fortunately, investments made in public and open computing and storage infrastructure projects, as well as in reliable and scalable data analysis frameworks have proven beneficial and could be employed for the required genome monitoring of SARS-CoV-2.

-Here, we demonstrate how the [Galaxy Project](https://galaxyproject.org/projects/covid19) with the help of many additional collaborators leveraged and combined public infrastructure and systems for storing and sharing data, and for managing data analysis workflows, to form a modular and scalable system for FAIR analysis of SARS-CoV-2 sequencing data.
+Here, we describe a modular and scalable [system for FAIR analysis of SARS-CoV-2 sequencing data](https://galaxyproject.org/projects/covid19/).
+This effort shows how the [Galaxy Project](https://galaxyproject.org/) with the help of many additional collaborators repurposed, expanded, and combined public infrastructure and systems for storing and sharing data, and for managing data analysis workflows, to tackle a global health emergency. system for FAIR analysis of SARS-CoV-2 sequencing data. and combined public infrastructure and systems for storing and sharing data, and for managing data analysis workflows, to form a modular and scalable system for FAIR analysis of SARS-CoV-2 sequencing data.